guillemontecinos/itp-residency-2020-2021/three-js/tutorial/intro-to-threejs.md

 }
 ```
 ## Adding basic lights
 As you may have noticed, the edges of the box can't be seen when the element is rotating in front of the camera, which is because –as we said before– the `MeshBasicMaterial` is not affected by lights.
-To solve this we have to do two things: changing the material and adding a light to the scene.
-Changing the material is pretty simple, and in this case we will use [MeshPhongMaterial](https://threejs.org/docs/index.html#api/en/materials/MeshPhongMaterial) to get a shinning surface, instead of `MeshBasicMaterial`.
+To solve this we have to do two things: changing the material for one that is affected by lights, and adding a light to the scene.
+Changing the material is pretty simple, and in this example we will use [MeshPhongMaterial](https://threejs.org/docs/index.html#api/en/materials/MeshPhongMaterial) to get a shinning surface, instead of `MeshBasicMaterial`.

 ```js
 const cubeMaterial = new THREE.MeshPhongMaterial({ color: 0x4d4fc6})
 ```

 But now, as you can see, no box is visible because there is no light that gets reflected on the new material.
-Let's then add a new [`THREE.DirectionalLight`](https://threejs.org/docs/index.html#api/en/lights/DirectionalLight), that take a color and a light intensity value as arguments.
+Let's add then a new [`THREE.DirectionalLight`](https://threejs.org/docs/index.html#api/en/lights/DirectionalLight), that takes a color and the light's intensity value as arguments.
 Then, let's set the position a bit far away from the origin, and add the light to the scene.
-Please note that the light's defaul target is the origin, so we don't need to set this parameter up, because coincides with the box's position.
+Please note that the light's defaul target is the origin, so we don't need to set this parameter because it coincides with the box's position.

 ```js
 const lightColor = 0xFFFFFF